kloetergensc/Physiome-ODE/README.md

 # Downloading the dataset

-Physiome-ODE will be available on zenodo, after the double-blind review phase.
+Physiome-ODE can be downloaded on Zenodo: https://zenodo.org/records/11492058

 # Recreating or modifying the dataset (Optional)
 Instead of downloading our version of Physiome-ODE you can also create your own version with any desired modification.